catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

 .. image:: _assets/accept-transfer.png

-Then we input our details from previously and our transfer will be complete.
+Then we input our details that we saved and our transfer will be complete.

 .. image:: _assets/input-id-and-key.png